 4. Brown-Headed Cowbird

-The brown-headed cowbird is the fifth most commonly spotted blackbird in Ontario.
 The males have brown heads and short tails, whereas females have gray-brown bodies and slightly brown streaks on the body.

-These birds are generally found in grasslands; their favourite food is weeds and grass.
-Their nesting season is mainly from the month of April to July.
-After hatching the eggs, the chick will enjoy a slow fluttering flight in just two weeks.
+These birds are generally found in grasslands; their favorite food is weeds and grass.
+Their nesting season is mainly from April to July.

 The larger birds destroy small birds’ eggs so they can lay their eggs in that nest.
 They also harass those birds if they try to take their nest back.